British Anabaptism: Background in England

-The origins of anabaptism were Swiss, under Zwingli.
+The origins of Anabaptism were Swiss, under Zwingli.
 Known for their rejection of infant baptism, they ended up being persecuted by both Protestants and Catholics alike.

 In the past, there have been two strains of Anabaptists movements that were propped up.
-The first was one involved a separation of the government.
+The first involved a separation of the government.
 The government which was responsible for executions and war, went contrary to anabaptist beliefs.
 The second strain is what made the Anabaptists infamous in the public eye: the institution of an absolute Anabaptist theocracy via an uprooting of the government in power.
 One tragic example of the latter was the uprising at Münster.
-There were multiple people that were believed by the masses to be apostles.
-One of them Bockelson, who along with his father in law in law would help instigate a takeover of the city hall, establishing their legal authority on the town that they believed to be the new Jerusalem.
+There were multiple people who were believed by the masses to be apostles.
+One of them was Bockelson, who along with his father-in-law would help instigate a takeover of the city hall, establishing their legal authority on the town that they believed to be the New Jerusalem.
 In establishing this religious government, private property was confiscated and authorized at will by the state, and had become a form of totalitarian proto-communism.

 Those who belonged to the former strain of Anabaptism were persecuted because of this act of extremism.
 In an attempt to find a place free of religious persecution, Dutch and Flemish Anabaptists fled to England.
 However, they would be persecuted in England as well, as early as 1534.